 Dr. James Bornholt received his bachelor of philosophy in computer science at the Australian National University in 2013.
 He went on to continue his studies at the University of Washington, receiving a master’s, and most recently, a doctorate in computer science and engineering in 2019.
 His thesis was on program synthesis, which makes programmers radically more productive by automatically writing programs given a description of their behavior.
 He developed new ways for programmers to understand the behavior of these tools and to build their own, and these techniques have been the foundation of a number of academic and industrial projects.
-Prior to joining Texas Computer Science, Dr. Bornholt worked as an applied scientist at Amazon, and was financially funded through a PhD fellowship from Facebook.
+Prior to joining Texas Computer Science, Dr. Bornholt worked as an applied scientist at Amazon.